igrishaev/lambda/README.md

 takes a JSON map that carries an HTTP event and transforms it into a Ring map, then transforms a Ring response into AWS format.

-Right after the `ring/wrap-ring-event` middleware, feel free to add `params` middleware, JSON request/response and so on.
+Right after `ring/wrap-ring-event`, feel free to add any Ring middleware for POST parameters, JSON, and so on.

 ```clojure
 (ns demo.core